 The Bushu is a post-harvest festival in January.
 And Kacharis people generally celebrate it around a full moon night.

 The Yimchungers celebrate the Metumniu festival after the millet crop harvested.
 And Young girls and boys are get engaged during this 5 days long festivals.

 Hega is Leliangs matrimonial festival, dedicated to the almighty.
-It is considered as an auspicious time for young couples to tie the nuptial knot.
-The festival begins with a variety of programmes and merrymaking.
+It is considered an auspicious time for young couples to tie the nuptial knot.
+The festival begins with a variety of programmes and as well as merrymaking.